 - i.
 Community surveys,

 - ii.
 Pop-up events,

 - iii.
-World café, and a
+World café,

 - iv.
+An Open House series,

+- v.
 Public Hearing.

 3.0 DEVELOPMENT FRAMEWORK

 3.1 Overall Development Concept

 The overall development concept is a broad summary of the general land use priorities for the future of Harrison Hot Springs, consistent with the Goals of the OCP.
 The elements of this concept are as follows: